Nazi symbolism: Usage by neo-Nazi groups

-In 1997, Wolfgang Fröhlich, a Holocaust denier and former district council member for the Freedom Party of Austria, alleged that Adolf Hitler's favorite food was egg dumplings (Eiernockerl).
-Some restaurants in Austria started advertising the dish as a "daily special" for the 20th of April, which is Hitler's date of birth, and although the allegation about the dish has never been historically confirmed, some neofascists began eating it as a symbolic food to celebrate Hitler's birthday.
+In 1997, Wolfgang Fröhlich, a Holocaust denier and former district council member for the Freedom Party of Austria, alleged that Adolf Hitler's favourite food was egg dumplings (Eiernockerl).
+Some restaurants in Austria started advertising the dish as a "daily special" for 20 April, which is Hitler's date of birth, and although the allegation about the dish has never been historically confirmed, some neo-fascists began eating it as a symbolic food to celebrate Hitler's birthday.